 - Lean Canvas – Channels

 How will customers learn about your product?
 Possibilities include placing articles in trade publications, using social media, and exhibiting at trade shows.
 This box should also identify the channels you want to avoid.
-For example, you may not want to use Adwords because of its high cost.

 - Lean Canvas – Customer Segments